CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/noVM-00-ai-workloads.md

 ## Task 4: Explore text analysis

-Text analysis is a subset of natural language processing, in which AI can apply various analytical techniques to summarize, categorize, and extract details from text.
+In this task, you'll use AI to analyze text by extracting key entities and generating concise summaries from provided content.

 1. In the Computing history application, use the **Restart conversation** (&#128172;) button to clear the conversation history.